GLOBAL MARKETS-Shares gain in broad global advance, U.S. debt prices fall

 On Wall Street, nine of the 10 primary S&P 500 sectors were

-about 4 to 1 on both the New York Stock Exchange and the Nasdaq
+shares by 4 to 1 on the New York Stock Exchange and by almost 5

 percent and the pan-European FTSEurofirst 300's index